DanielaBalaniuc/newslens-ai/README.md

 > A hybrid news recommendation system inspired by modern newsroom recommendation platforms.

+## Dataset

+This project uses the Microsoft MIND News Dataset.

+Due to licensing and repository size limits, the dataset is not included in this repository.

+Download the MINDsmall dataset from Microsoft's official site and extract it to:

+data/raw/MINDsmall/

+Required files:

+- news.tsv
+- behaviors.tsv
+- entity_embedding.vec
+- relation_embedding.vec

 ## Overview

 NewsLens AI combines Natural Language Processing (NLP), recommendation algorithms, and editorial analytics to personalize news recommendations while providing insights into reader engagement and content performance.